 However, the robust entrepreneurship in the Hispanic community also comes with challenges.
-Hispanic business owners tend to rely on informal financing (personal savings and seed funding from friends and family) to start their businesses and consequently bear greater personal financial risk related to lower credit scores and limited credit histories.
-Compared to White business owners, Hispanic business owners report more difficulties paying operating expenses and having credit availability issues, despite reporting comparable patterns of revenue growth, employment growth and profitability.

-Research shows that most Hispanic business owners report a need for facilitating access to capital.
-The shuttering of Hispanic employer businesses could lead to a permanent loss of over 2 million jobs by the end of the year due to a lack of liquidity or cash on hand.
-On the other hand, according to SLEI, if the difference between the average annual revenues of Hispanic compared to non-Hispanic owned firms were closed, there would be about \$1.5 trillion added to the economic output ("GDP") of Hispanics, an additional 650,000 employer businesses and 5.3 million jobs to the nation's economy.
+Hispanic business owners tend to rely on informal financing (personal savings and seed funding from friends and family) to start their businesses and consequently bear greater personal financial risk related to lower credit scores and limited credit histories.101 Compared to White business owners, Hispanic business owners report more difficulties paying operating expenses and having credit availability issues, despite reporting comparable patterns of revenue growth, employment growth and profitability.102 million jobs by the end of the year due to a lack of liquidity or cash on hand.103 On the other hand, according to SLEI, if the difference between the average annual revenues of Hispanic compared to non-Hispanic owned firms were closed, there would be about \$1.5 trillion added to the economic output ("GDP") of Hispanics, and an additional 650,000 employer businesses, and 5.3 million jobs to the nation's economy.